staticweb-io/spec-forms/README.md

 # spec-forms
 A Clojure(Script) library for creating human-readable error messages from [specs](https://clojure.org/guides/spec), with some helper functions for using those messages with [Reforms](https://github.com/bilus/reforms).

-Spec-forms will be in alpha as long as Clojure spec is in alpha, and it will have breaking changes.
 The current version depends on [spec-tools](https://github.com/metosin/spec-tools), but when spec-alpha2 is released, this dependency will be dropped and spec-forms will create Specs directly.
-There will be significant changes due to the fundamental changes in spec-alpha2.

 ## Install